- The exact cause of eating disorders is unknown.

 - impulsive behavior

-- Life transitions – Certain life changes and events can cause emotional distress and anxiety, which can make a person more susceptible to eating disorders.
-This is especially true if the person has struggled with an eating disorder in the past.
-These times of transition may include moving, changing jobs, the end of a relationship, or the death of a loved one.
+Certain life changes and events can cause emotional distress and anxiety, which can make you more susceptible to eating disorders.
+This is especially true if you’ve struggled with an eating disorder in the past.
+These times of transition can include moving, changing jobs, the end of a relationship, or the death of a loved one.
 Abuse, sexual assault, and incest can also trigger an eating disorder.

-- Extracurricular activities – People who are a part of sports teams and artistic groups are at an increased risk.
-The same is true for any community that is driven by appearance as a symbol of social status.
-These groups include athletes, actors, dancers, models, and television personalities.
-Coaches, parents, and professionals in those areas may inadvertently contribute to eating disorders by encouraging weight loss.
+If you’re part of sports teams or artistic groups, you’re at an increased risk.
+The same is true for members of any community that’s driven by appearance as a symbol of social status, including athletes, actors, dancers, models, and television personalities.
+Coaches, parents, and professionals in these areas may inadvertently contribute to eating disorders by encouraging weight loss.

-Some men suffer from a condition called muscle dysmorphia, which describes an extreme desire to become more muscular.
-While most women with eating disorders wish to lose weight and be very thin, men with this disorder see themselves as too small and want to gain weight or increase muscle mass.
-Men with this type of disorder may engage in dangerous behaviors like steroid use, and may also use other types of drugs to increase muscle mass more quickly.
+Some men suffer from a condition called muscle dysmorphia, an extreme desire to become more muscular.
+While most women with eating disorders wish to lose weight and become thinner, men with this disorder see themselves as too small and want to gain weight or increase muscle mass.
+They may engage in dangerous behaviors, such as steroid use, and may also use other types of drugs to increase muscle mass more quickly.